 Barry War Museum

-Run by a team of enthusiastic volunteers, Barry War Museum is located at Barry Island Station too, so it's easy to combine with the railway.
+Run by a team of enthusiastic volunteers, Barry War Museum is located at Barry Island Station too.
 It offers a unique insight into what life was like here during both world wars.
 There's lots to explore including a First World War replica trench and an Anderson shelter from the Second World War.

 Parks and gardens in Barry